haor1/SQL-Stripe-Sigma/README.md

 This SQL query generates a report in Stripe Sigma for all of your invoices.
 It includes an additional column that tells you whether or not a refund was processed for the invoice as well as an additional column that provides the amount of the refund for the invoice.
-Somewhat surprisingly, these columns are not avaialable by default in the Invoices table in Stripe Sigma SQL.
+Somewhat surprisingly, these columns are not available by default in the Invoices table in Stripe Sigma SQL.

 Permission is hereby granted, free of charge, to any person obtaining a copy